moliver28/research-handbook/content/job-families/sales/customer-success-leadership.md

 ---
 title: "Customer Success Leadership"
-description: "The Customer Success Leadership team focuses on the themes of align, enable, and expand."
+description: "The Customer Success Leadership roles are Director and above roles in the customer success organization."
 ---

-The Customer Success Leadership team focuses on the themes of align, enable, and expand... [deatils to be added]
+The Customer Success Leadership team is responsible for leading a cross-cuntional team of customer success team members with an emphasis on the themes of align, enable, and expand.

 ## Levels